viamrobotics/docs/docs/get-started/installation/prepare/odroid-c4-setup.md

    {{<imgproc src="get-started/installation/odroidc4-setup/etcher-choose-os.png" alt="The etcher imager with a generic microSD card selected as the target" resize="700x" style="min-width: 600px" declaredimensions=true >}}

-1. Then click `Flash!` to begin
+1. Then click `Flash!` to begin.

 ## Power your Odroid C4

 Connect your power adapter to the Odroid C4's power jack.
 The red LED should light up, which indicates that the board is powered.

-## Connect to a display

-Connect the micro HDMI end of your cable to the Odroid and the other end to your monitor.
+To connect to a display, connect the micro HDMI end of your cable to the Odroid and the other end to your monitor.

 ## Establish a network connection

 - Plug the Ethernet cable into the Odroid C4 to connect to the internet through a wired network.
-- Alternatively, connect a USB Wi-Fi dongle and configure Wi-Fi using your operating system settings.
+- Alternatively, you can connect a USB Wi-Fi dongle and configure Wi-Fi using your operating system settings.

 ## Access and update your Odroid C4